AndroidPillars/SQL/README.md

 - It similar to that of Value >= Low AND Value <= High.
 - We can also combine BETWEEN with the NOT Logical Operator (i.e.) Value NOT BETWEEN Low AND High.
 - It similar to that of Value < Low AND Value > High.

+__Note__

+- The BETWEEN Operator can also be used with Dates but we need to format that in YYYY-MM-DD (i.e.) Date BETWEEN 2023-01-01 AND 2023-01-31

 __Example__